 Koyasan, or Mt.
 Koya, is one of the most popular destinations in the Kansai region.
 Just an hour and thirty minutes from Osaka is the head temple of Shingon Buddhism.
 Located some 800 m above the ground, the temple complex of Koyasan stretches 6 km from the Daimon Gate to Okunoin.
 Along the way are more than 100 temples, but out of all of them the Danjo Garan and Okunoin are most sacred places in Koyasan.

-The history of Koyasan dates back to 816 when Kukai [空海] received land from Emperor Saga to build a place for people to study and practice Shingon Buddhism.
+The history of Koyasan dates back to 816 when Kukai received land from Emperor Saga to build a place for people to study and practice Esoteric Buddhism, or Shingon Buddhism.
 The first building Kukai created was the Danjo Garan, which he intended to be the central place for the practice of Shingon Buddhism.

 According to legend, when Kukai decided he wanted to return to Japan from his studies in China, he threw his sankosho in the air and it flew all the way from China to Japan.

 The hunter and his dogs promptly vanished.
-Only later did Kukai learned that the hunter was in fact Koya Myojin, local god.
+Only later did Kukai learn that the hunter was in fact Koya Myojin, local god.
 After this encounter, Kukai asked the emperor to grant him this land so he could build what is today Koyasan.
-That very pine tree still stands in the Danjo Garan to this day.
-Unfortunately, it was only after Kuaki’s death that the Danjo Garan was fully completed.

 The kondo is the main building in Danjo Garan and was built even before Kopon Daito.
 Inside the kondo is a huge statue of Yakushi Nyorai, but unfortunately the original burnt down in the 1843 fire.
 The current kondo was rebuilt.

-Also inside the pagoda, you will see a huge statue of the main deity of Shingo Buddhism, Dainichi Nyorai, along with other four statues in each corner.
+Inside the pagoda, you will see a huge statue of the main deity of Shingo Buddhism, Dainichi Nyorai, along with other four statues in each corner.
 Each pillar inside the kondo has a painting of each of the primary Buddhas in Shinogon Buddhism.
-Though you have to pay 20 yen to get in, you should definitely go in.

 Inside of the pagoda is another statue of Dainichi Nyorai and several other important deities.
-While you cannot go in the pagoda, you can peek inside.
+While you cannot go into the pagoda, you can peek inside.

 But why Fudodo here?
 Well, it wasn’t, not originally at least.
 At first, it was near Daimon Gate but got after the big fire.
 The Koyasan Museum currently exhibits several statues that are Japanese National Treasure dating back to the Heian Period.